KristofferC/OhMyREPL.jl/docs/src/internals/ansitoken.md

 In case the argument type is an integer it should be between 0 and 256.
 To see what color each number represent there is the `ANSICodes.test_ANSI_256()` function.

 !!! note
     Not all terminals support the 256 color version, for example the default Windows command prompt does not.
 On Windows you can install for example [mintty](https://mintty.github.io/) which has better color support.
-On other OS's consult google for how to enable 256 color support for the terminal.
+On other OS's consult Google for how to enable 256 color support for the terminal.

 If you want to convert between RGB hex codes and the 256 color codes the script [at this link](https://gist.github.com/MicahElliott/719710) is quite useful.